 - Students must be recommended by the principal of their high schools and, for students enrolled in a community college, approved by the president of the college. - c.
 Students must meet the same prerequisite and course admission requirements as adult students. - d.
 Students may enroll only in courses that are not available at the student's school of attendance or and not offered at another school within the school district. - e.
-The principal must certify that the student will be taking the equivalent of one-half of a full-time schedule and is making appropriate progress toward graduation.
-For courses offered in the summer, students must have taken the equivalent of one-half or a full-time schedule during the preceding year and must be making appropriate progress towards graduation.
+The principal of the high school must certify that the student will be taking the equivalent of one-half of a full-time schedule enrolled in high school for one-half of the school day and is making appropriate progress toward graduation.
+For courses offered in the summer, students must have been taken the equivalent of one-half or a full-time schedule enroll in high school courses for one-half of their school day during the preceding year and must be making appropriate progress towards graduation.
 For purposes of this policy, adequate progress towards graduation means that the student has passed the minimum number of credits required each year to meet graduation requirements.